bpetya44/next-api/README.md

 ```

 - Create the `src` folder and `index.ts` in it to run your server.

-- To run the server you need your `MONGO_URI`string to connect to your DB, which you should place in the `.env.exmaple` file and rename it to `.env`

 - You will also need to install the required dependacies and their types: